Microdeletion and Microduplication Syndromes

 (See also Overview of Chromosomal Abnormalities.)

 Microdeletion syndromes are better defined than are microduplication syndromes, and the significance of many microduplications is still unclear.
-The reciprocal duplications of well-recognized microdeletions such as 22q11.2 and 7q11.23 have been more clearly defined in recent years.
+The reciprocal duplications of well-recognized microdeletions such as 22q11.2 and 7q11.23 are now more clearly defined.

-Microdeletion syndromes differ from chromosomal deletion syndromes in that chromosomal deletion syndromes are usually visible on karyotyping because of their larger size (typically > 5 megabases), whereas the abnormalities in microdeletion syndromes involve smaller segments (typically 1 to 3 megabases) and are detectable only with fluorescent probes (fluorescent in situ hybridization) and chromosomal microarray analysis.
+Microdeletion syndromes differ from chromosomal deletion syndromes in that chromosomal deletion syndromes are usually visible on karyotyping because of their larger size (typically > 5 megabases), whereas the abnormalities in microdeletion syndromes usually involve smaller segments (typically 1 to 3 megabases) and are detectable only with fluorescent probes (fluorescent in situ hybridization) and chromosomal microarray analysis (1).
 A given gene segment can be deleted and duplicated (termed a reciprocal duplication).
 The clinical effects of microscopic reciprocal duplications tend to be similar but less severe than those of deletions involving the same segment.
-The term contiguous gene syndrome typically refers to a condition that is commonly associated with microdeletions but that can also be associated with microduplications in which genes are clustered together.
-(See also Next-generation sequencing technologies.)
+The term contiguous gene syndrome typically refers to a condition in which genes are clustered together; it is commonly associated with microdeletions but may also be associated with microduplications.

 Most clinically significant microdeletions and microduplications seem to occur sporadically; however, mildly affected parents may be diagnosed when parental testing is done after a child is found to have an abnormality.